 |Head of household||$18,800||$20,500|

 |Qualifying widow(er) with dependent child||$25,100||$26,450|

 *Standard deductions generally increase a little each year.

 If you are married and filing jointly, and one spouse is under 65 while the other is 65 or older, the minimum income to file is $26,450.
 (And no, that $5 for married filing separately isn’t a typo.
 That really is the filing threshold!)

 As mentioned, the table above refers only to traditional employment income.
-If you receive $400 or more in employment income, you are required to file Form 1040 to report it.
+If you receive $400 or more in self-employment income, you must file Form 1040 to report it.
 Self-employment income is income earned as a business owner and includes work done as a freelancer and contractor.